alibstill/ml-zoomcamp-collision-severity-prediction/1_eda/README.md

 See [second notebook](02_eda_distributions.ipynb)

-3. Stage 3: EDA and Feature Importance
+3. Stage 3: EDA and Feature Importance and save final version of data

 In [this notebook](./02_eda_feature_importance.ipynb) I provide a detailed description of the columns and evaluate feature importance.

+I also save the final cleaned collisions dataset to several other locations for use.